-The extent of post-game non-institutional trading is explored in Panel B of the table.
-The results show evidence that the outcome of a game affects the type of investors during the trading day.
-The median trade size during the opening trading hours following game wins is lower than that following game losses.
-This relation is strong for post-season games (t-statistic of the difference is -1.65), is somewhat weaker for Monday night games (t-statistic of -1.16), and is insignificant for games with unexpected outcome.
-This finding provides some indication that game wins attract more individual traders than game losses, which is consistent with a sentiment effect.
+The extent of post-game non-institutional trading is explored in Panel B of Table 6.
+The median trade size during the opening trading hours following game wins is lower than that following game losses, yet the differences are not statistically significant for the most part.
+This relation is marginally significant for post-season games (t-statistic of the difference is -1.65), is weak for Monday night games (t-statistic of -1.16), and is insignificant for games with unexpected outcome.

+This finding thus provides only weak evidence that game wins attract more individual traders than game losses.

-The shape of bid-ask spreads during the post-game day reported in Panel C also indicates some presence of sentiment investors.
+The shape of bid-ask spreads during the post-game day reported in Panel C indicates some presence of sentiment investors.
 In all samples the gap between the bid-ask spreads at the end of the opening hours and at the end of the trading day is lower after game wins than after game losses.
-The stronger effect is found for post-season games, a gap of -0.14 percent with a t-statistic of -

-1.96.
-A lower effect is found for unexpected outcome games (t-statistic of -1.13), whereas the effect following Monday night games is insignificant (t-statistic of -0.64).
+The strongest effect is found for post-season games, a gap of -0.14 percent with a t-statistic of - 1.96.
+A somewhat weaker effect is found for unexpected outcome games (a gap of -0.10 with a t-statistic of -1.71), whereas the effect following Monday night games is insignificant (t-statistic of -0.64).

-The results in Table 6 provide evidence that abnormal returns to the sponsoring companies in the first trading day after the games are associated with unusual trading patterns that typically characterize behavioral investors.
+The results in Table 6 provide partial evidence that abnormal returns to the sponsoring companies in the first trading day after the games are associated with unusual trading patterns that typically characterize behavioral investors.